williewheeler/kite/README.md

-Kite is a Spring-based library of components implementing various patterns for managing app and service availability, performance and capacity.
-Based in part upon patterns in the Release It! book by Michael Nygard.
+Kite is a Spring-based library of components, called _guards_, implementing various patterns for managing app/service availability, performance and capacity.
+It's based in part upon patterns in the Release It! book by Michael Nygard.

 Harden your app in two easy steps
 =================================